Helicopter crashes into Manhattan skyscraper | DW | 10.06.2019

 The New York Fire Department announced the crash landing and said that it was responding on site.
 The crash took place in rainy weather.

-A helicopter crashed into a building on 7th Avenue in New York on Monday afternoon.
+A helicopter crashed into a building on 7th Avenue in New York on Monday afternoon, with at least one person killed.

 The New York City Fire Department (FDNY) said on Twitter that they were operating at the scene in Manhattan following a crash landing.

-Few details were initially available but New York Governor Andrew Cuomo said there had been "casualties" on board the helicopter.
+New York Governor Andrew Cuomo said there had been "casualties" on board the helicopter.
+"People who were in the building said they felt the building shake," Cuomo added.

 jsi/msh (Reuters, dpa, AFP, AP)